Policies for Employees

 Reimbursement is provided if properly explained and if supported by receipts for expenses.

-Fees should be paid in advance by purchase order or check.
+Fees should be paid in advance by billing, credit card, or expense check.

 A cash advance equal to estimated out-of-pocket costs may be requested two weeks in advance of travel.
 At the conclusion of the trip, all expenses must be itemized with the cash advance indicated as an offset to the total expense.
-An itemized accounting for the advance must be made to the Business Office within 7 days after you return.
+An itemized accounting for the advance must be made to the Business Office within 7 days after returning.
 Employees who do not file timely expense reports may not be eligible for further advances.
+Employees are responsible for reimbursing the University for any funds not used or missing receipts.

 Travel/Entertainment Expense Voucher

-An itemized accounting for travel expenses should include all receipts and should be forwarded to the Business Office within a week after the conclusion of travel.
-Expense vouchers must have department head signatures if required.
+An itemized accounting for travel expenses should include all original receipts and should be forwarded to the Business Office no later than 30 days after the conclusion of travel.
+Expense vouchers must have a supervisor signature.

 The following items must have approved signatures to be processed: